malston/training-books-ms/README.md

 }
 ```

+The explanation of the snippet is as follows.

+* The steps executed inside the `node` block will run in one of the slaves named or labeled *cd*.

 ### Run the tests and build the binary

 Add the following snippet below the `git` instruction inside the *Pipeline Script* field.